Jet Propulsion Laboratory: Employees

-There are approximately 6,000 full-time Caltech employees, and typically a few thousand additional contractors working on any given day.
+After the 2024 layoffs, there are only approximately 5,500 full-time Caltech employees and contractors working on any given day.
 NASA also has a resident office at the facility staffed by federal managers who oversee JPL's activities and work for NASA.
 There are also some Caltech graduate students, college student interns and co-op students.

+JPL officially ended DEI hires and practices stemming from federal pressure in 2025 by removing its Chief Diversity Leader.

 Education

 The JPL Education Office serves educators and students by providing them with activities, resources, materials and opportunities tied to NASA missions and science.
 The mission of its programs is to introduce and further students' interest in pursuing STEM (science, technology, engineering and mathematics) careers.

 Internships and fellowships

 JPL offers research, internship and fellowship opportunities in the summer and throughout the year to high school through postdoctoral and faculty students.
 (In most cases, students must be U.S. citizens or legal permanent residents to apply, although foreign nationals studying at U.S. universities are eligible for limited programs.)
 Interns are sponsored through NASA programs, university partnerships and JPL mentors for research opportunities at the laboratory in areas including technology, robotics, planetary science, aerospace engineering, and astrophysics.

 In August 2013, JPL was named one of "The 10 Most Awesome College Labs of 2013" by Popular Science, which noted that about 100 students who intern at the laboratory are considered for permanent jobs at JPL after they graduate.

 The JPL Education Office also hosts the Planetary Science Summer School (PSSS), an annual week-long workshop for graduate and postdoctoral students.
 The program involves a one-week team design exercise developing an early mission concept study, working with JPL's Advanced Projects Design Team ("Team X") and other concurrent engineering teams.